loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 a value.
 The distinction between values and commands is the most interesting aspect.
 Commands come into play in the bodies of lambdas.
 Commands consist of let-bindings, case-expressions, or function calls.
-Note that the only way to terminate a sequence of commands is by a function call $z(v)$.
+Note that the only way to terminate a sequence of commands is by a function call $x(v)$.
 This means
 #ln programs are written in continuation-passing style.

 == Kinds & types <kind_and_types>